waku-org/research/incentivization.md

 4. cryptographically ensured atomicity (similar to atomic swaps, Lightning, or Hopr).

 Our design considerations are:
-- the MVP protocol should be simple;
+- the PoC protocol should be simple;
 - servers are more "permanent" entities and are more likely to have long-lived identities;
 - it is more important to protect the clients's privacy than the server's privacy.